jangroth/aws-certification-notes/solutions-architect-professional.md

 available if your organization has enabled only the consolidated billing features.
 SCPs do *not* apply for the master account itself.

+* Whitelist or blacklist IAM actions
+  * Applied at the Root, OU or Account level
+  * SCP is applied to all the users and roles of the account, including root (*no effect on root though*)
+  * The SCP does not affect service-linked roles
+    * Service-linked roles enable other AWS services to integrate with AWS Organizations and can't be restricted by SCPs.
+* SCPs are inherit on OU level, *not* account level
+  * Child *OU* inherits from parent *OU*, but child *account* does *not* inherit from parent *account*
+* SCP must have an explicit `allow` (does not allow anything by default)
+* Use cases:
+  * Restrict access to certain services (for example: can’t use EMR)
+  * Enforce PCI compliance by explicitly disabling services

 <a name="3_5_3"></a>
 ### [↖](#3_5)[↑](#3_5_2) Tag Policies
 Tag policies are a type of policy that can help you standardize tags across resources in your organization's accounts.
 In a tag policy, you specify tagging rules applicable to resources when they are tagged.